How to Easily Create a Custom Python GUI

 I’ve wrestled with the answer and come to the wobbly conclusion that it isn’t really a GUI but it’s close enough to be considered one in this context.

 There are many guides outlining creating a text-based menu for Python.
-Alternatively, you could use the built-in module curses that supplies a terminal-independent screen-painting and keyboard-handling facility for text-based terminals.
+Alternatively, you could use the built-in module curses that supply a terminal-independent screen-painting and keyboard-handling facility for text-based terminals.
 But the general steps to building a bare-bones text-based menu is to:

 - Modify your script to use functions as needed